-Hauptwerk's built-in MIDI recorder/player uses a completely fixed, predefined MIDI implementation (for portability of MIDI files, independence of MIDI files from MIDI hardware/settings, independence of MIDI files from combination sets, touch-screen, mouse click and computer key compatibility, etc.).
+Hauptwerk's built-in MIDI recorder/player uses a completely fixed, predefined MIDI implementation (for portability of MIDI files, independence of MIDI files from Combination sets, touch-screen, mouse click and computer key compatibility, etc.).

-To load a MIDI file in Hauptwerk's native MIDI recorder/player, or to play a file from an external MIDI sequencer/player into Hauptwerk via the 'Hauptwerk MIDI recorder/player external MIDI IN port, the file must use that fixed MIDI implementation.
+To load a MIDI file in Hauptwerk's native MIDI recorder/player, or to play a file from an external MIDI sequencer/player into Hauptwerk via the 'Hauptwerk MIDI recorder/player external MIDI IN' port, the file must use that fixed MIDI implementation.

-The easiest way to create MIDI files with the appropriate implementation is simply to play live into Hauptwerk, while recording MIDI via its native MIDI recorder/player (or via its 'Hauptwerk MIDI recorder/player external MIDI OUT port).
+The easiest way to create MIDI files with the appropriate implementation is simply to play live into Hauptwerk, while recording MIDI via its native MIDI recorder/player (or via its 'Hauptwerk MIDI recorder/player external MIDI OUT' port).
 You can then easily see or edit the appropriate events in the resulting MIDI file when the MIDI file is opened in an external sequencing program.